Milo O'Shea

 Milo Donal O'Shea (2 June 1926 – 2 April 2013) was an Irish actor.
-He was twice nominated for the Tony Award for Best Actor in a Play for his performances in Staircase (1968) and Mass Appeal (1982).
+He received nomination for the BAFTA Award for Most Promising Newcomer for his breakthrough role in Ulysses (1967), and was twice nominated for the Tony Award for Best Lead Actor in a Play for his performances in Broadway productions of Staircase (1968) and Mass Appeal (1982).

-Early life
+Early life and education

 O'Shea was born and brought up in Dublin and educated by the Christian Brothers at Synge Street school, along with his friend Donal Donnelly.
 His father was a singer and his mother a ballet teacher.
 Because he was bilingual, O'Shea performed in English-speaking theatres and in Irish in the Abbey Theatre Company.
 At age 12, he appeared in George Bernard Shaw's Caesar and Cleopatra at the Gate Theatre.
 He later studied music and drama at the Guildhall School in London and was a skilled pianist.

 He was discovered in the 1950s by Harry Dillon, who ran the 37 Theatre Club on the top floor of his shop the Swiss Gem Company, 51 Lower O'Connell Street Dublin.
 Early in his career O'Shea toured with the theatrical company of Anew McMaster.